-The College's status as a regionally accredited institution of the Higher Learning Commission greatly increases the likelihood of credit transfer from Rasmussen to other academic institutions.
+The College's status as a regionally accredited institution of the Higher Learning Commission (www.higherlearningcommission. org) greatly increases the likelihood of credit transfer from Rasmussen to other academic institutions.
 Specific agreements detailed in transfer guides are available to assist students as they determine their course of study.

-100 Years of Excellence
+Over 100 Years of Excellence

-Rasmussen has served over 100,000 students in its 100-year history.
+Rasmussen College has educated more than 100,000 students in over 100 years of service.
 Students comment that they were well prepared to meet the demands of their new careers through the practical experience, hands-on training, classroom discussions, and independent thinking they explored at Rasmussen.
 Take charge of your future and see what Rasmussen can offer.